Last updated: April 12th, 2023

 Honeymoon Beach has flush restrooms, foot showers, hammocks, shaded areas, and a water sports center called The Hut at Honeymoon Beach.
 The Hut rents watersports equipment individually or as an all-inclusive Day Pass for $49 per person: Lounge Chair, Snorkel Gear, Kayak, Stand Up Paddleboard, Float, and Locker with Lock.

-Honeymoon Beach is a favorite destination of day charter boats, which often arrive in the late morning and depart by mid-afternoon.
+Honeymoon Beach is a favorite destination of day charter boats in St John, which often arrive in the late morning and depart by mid-afternoon.

-From both Salomon Bay and Honeymoon Beach, you can see most of the islands that define Pillsbury Sound.
-Looking from the west to the east, you will see St. Thomas, Thatch, Grass, Mingo, Lovango, Ramgoat, Henley Cays, and Jost Van Dyke, one of the British Virgin Islands.
+From both Salomon Bay and Honeymoon Beach in St John, you can see most of the islands that define Pillsbury Sound.
+Looking from the west to the east, you can see St. Thomas, Thatch, Grass, Mingo, Lovango, Ramgoat, Henley Cays, and Jost Van Dyke, one of the British Virgin Islands.

 Snorkeling At Honeymoon Beach

-The best snorkeling is over the excellent coral reef described in the Salomon Bay section, which lies off the rocky point on the west side of Honeymoon Beach.
+The best honeymoon beach snorkeling is over the coral reef described in the Salomon Bay section, which lies off the rocky point on the west side of Honeymoon Beach.

 The reef on the point on the eastern end of the beach between Caneel Bay and Honeymoon Beach is smaller than the western reef but also offers excellent snorkeling with the advantage of being easier to access.